-- 2.4.3.9 The western part of the Caledonia OWF is underlain by Lower Cretaceous strata mostly calcareous argillite with local sandstones (Andrews et al., 1990).
-The eastern part of the Caledonia OWF is underlain by Upper Cretaceous chalk and marl (Andrews et al., 1990; BGS, 1984).
-Quaternary deposit which overlay these lithologies are between 5 to 20m thick with thicker regions to the north, as well as rapid thickening to the west (BGS, 2020; Vysus Group, 2021).
-The presence of chalk correlates with the thinning of the quaternary deposit (10m or less) (Vysus Group, 2021). - 2.4.3.10 Under the modified Folk 16 classification (Folk, 1954 ), stations ranged from muddy sand to sandy gravel (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area); Figure 2-3).
-The proportion of finer sediments increases towards the south with some muddy sand present (Folk, 1954; EMODnet, 2020; Figure 2-3).
-On average, geophysical survey showed 8.9% of fines, 84.6% of sands and 6.5% of gravel (see details in Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report). - 2.4.3.11 Across the Caledonia OWF, water depths range between, approximately, 35 and 88m Lowest Astronomical Tide (LAT); however, depths are mostly in the range of 50 to 60m LAT (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area)).
-The shallowest depths are found in the northeastern part of the Caledonia OWF, associated to the eastern edge of the Smith Bank, and the deepest area is located in the south-east, corresponding to the east part of a trench, which is approximately 19km long orientated south-west to north-east (Figure 2-1). - 2.4.3.12 Seabed features include soft ripples, ripples and geophysical data showing sand ridges on the edges of Smith Bank, but also an active sediment transport in the north of the Caledonia OWF (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area); also see details in Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report).
+- 2.4.3.8 The western part of the Caledonia North Site is underlain by Lower Cretaceous strata mostly calcareous argillite with local sandstones (Andrews et al., 1990).
+The eastern part of the Caledonia North Site is underlain by Upper Cretaceous chalk and marl (Andrews et al., 1990; BGS, 1984).
+Quaternary deposit which overlay these lithologies are between 5m to 20m thick with thicker regions to the north, as well as rapid thickening to the west (BGS, 2020; Vysus Group, 2021).
+The presence of chalk correlates with the thinning of the quaternary deposit (10m or less) (Vysus Group, 2021). - 2.4.3.9 Under the modified Folk 16 classification (Folk, 1954), stations ranged from sand to sandy gravel with sandy gravel sediments being dominant throughout the Caledonia North Site (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area); Figure 2-3).
+Finer sediment classified as 'Sand', according to the modified Folk 16 classification (Folk, 1954), was found at three stations, two to the north and one to the east of the Caledonia North Site. - 2.4.3.10 Across the Caledonia North Site, water depths range between approximately 35m and 60m Lowest Astronomical Tide (LAT); however, depths are mostly comprised between 50 and 60m LAT (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area); Figure 2-1).
+The shallowest depths are found in the north-eastern part of the Caledonia North Site, associated to the eastern edge of the Smith Bank (Figure 2-1). - 2.4.3.11 Seabed features include soft ripples, ripples and geophysical data shows sand ridges on the edges of Smith Bank, and an active sediment transport in the north of the Caledonia North Site (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area); also see details in Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report ).